 These potential risk factors should be looked at immediately, no matter what stage of Frozen Shoulder you are in.

-In addition, a focus on diathermy treatments and cold compression therapy will be needed to help overcome a stubborn case of Frozen Shoulder.
+When ready to take a focused approach on treating your Frozen Shoulder, a combination of diathermy treatments and cold compression therapy will be needed.
 It will take a bit of time and effort, but a focused approach is needed.

 To learn about a very unique and proven treatment for Frozen Shoulder that you can do from the comfort of your own home (in conjunction with therapy), please visit: